razach/CarKeep/docs/DEVELOPMENT.md

 All scenarios are compared against the baseline, providing a clear and consistent analysis.

-# CarKeep Development Guide

-This document provides a comprehensive overview of the CarKeep project, from high-level vision to technical implementation details.

-## 1. Project Overview & Vision

-CarKeep is a tool for comparing the total cost of ownership between keeping a current vehicle and purchasing a new one.
-The project transforms a command-line tool into a user-friendly web application, allowing users to create, manage, and compare vehicle cost scenarios through a browser interface.

-### 1.1.
-Core Concept: Baseline + Scenarios

-The system uses a **baseline + scenarios** approach:

-*   **Baseline**: Represents the "do nothing" option (i.e., keeping the current vehicle).
-*   **Scenarios**: Represent different alternatives, such as leasing a new car or financing a certified pre-owned (CPO) vehicle.

-All scenarios are compared against the baseline, providing a clear and consistent analysis.

 ## 2. Web Application Requirements

 ### 2.1.
 Core Features